Key Takeaway

 Proper notarization of affidavits and sworn statements is a foundational requirement in New York litigation, yet technical defects in notarial certificates frequently derail otherwise meritorious cases.
 The Appellate Term First Department’s decision in an unnamed case highlights the critical importance of strict compliance with CPLR 2309(c) and the varying approaches different appellate courts take to curing such defects.

 For attorneys and parties involved in litigation throughout Long Island and New York City, understanding these technical requirements and the potential for cure can mean the difference between success and failure in summary judgment motions and other critical procedural steps.
-The Law Office of Jason Tenenbaum helps clients navigate these complex procedural requirements while avoiding the pitfalls that can undermine even strong substantive claims.
+The Law Office of Jason Tenenbaum helps clients address these complex procedural requirements while avoiding the pitfalls that can undermine even strong substantive claims.

 Case Analysis: The Appellate Term First Department’s Approach to CPLR 2309 Defects